+The agricultural sector has progressed in many areas, including management of water resources, land development, agri-business, and agricultural.
+Thai people have made their living in agriculture for several generations.
 Degradation of soil resources is very important problem in agricultural sector of Thailand, which soil loss and erosion is the main factor effect to decrease of soil fertility and productivity.
 Soil and water conservation measure play the important role to prevent such soil loss and erosion in slopping agricultural area.
 His Majesty the King of Thailand has initiated the use of vetiver grass for soil and water conservation, for environmental rehabilitation.
 Then application of vetiver grass for soil and water conservation is a measure to solve such problem.
-In the northern of Thailand, corn plantation along and across slope has different soil loss from 5.48 to 2.77 ton/ha, and plounging and planting corn across slope could decrease soil loss around 33.6%.
-The vetiver grass strip could decrease soil loss in average to 3.24 ton/ha.
+In the northern of Thailand, corn plantation along and across slope has different soil loss from 7.81 to 5.19 ton/ha, and plounging and planting corn across slope could decrease soil loss around 33.6%.
+The vetiver grass strip could decrease soil loss in average to 4.81 ton/ha.
+And suitable vertical interval (VI) is 1.5 meters in the slopping area.
 The single line of vetiver plantation was higher development of growth than the double line, especially in number of shooting and size of clumping.
-And in the second year, vetiver planted in double line will develop to dense strip, which is the crucial role on reduction of soil erosion.
+Amount of soil sediment was detected the lowest of soil loss in 10 cm. spacing of slip.
+And in the second year, vetivers planted in double line and develop to dense strip, which play more importance role on reduction of soil erosion.
+Moreover, vetiver and legume hedge in the second year, should be more effective than the first year.
 Then in the second year soil loss in such area was reduced 50 to 90%, and corn yield was increased around 15 to 30%.
 Vetiver grass planted with peanut as hedgerow in corn plantation area of eastern part of Thailand, amount of soil sediment loss in vetiver planted plot was less than in control plot as 4.78 and 24.45 ton/ha, respectively.
 Moreover, vetiver hedgerow significantly decreases soil loss 82%.
 In lowland of central region the conventional practice has the highest soil loss 2.25 ton/ha, vetiver grass hedgerow has 1.16 ton/ha and terrace has only 0.91 ton/ha.
+The highest of corn yield is in terrace plot as 3.56 kg/ha, and slightly decrease to 3.29 kg/ha in vetiver plantation.
 Within 1 year and 6 months of vetiver development, vetiver system has function as ditch because such soil sediment will accumulate in front of vetiver hedgerow.
-The rate of carbon sequestration in tropical region is approximately 10-150 kg C/ha/year.
-Crop residues are the direct source of the soil organic carbon pool.
-Assessment of vetiver grass biomass in the average of shoot and root is 96.90 g/plant, and carbon storage in aboveground is 54.10-108.20 kg C/ha and belowground is 46.84-93.70 kg C/ha.
-Decomposition of leaf residue will convert to soil organic matter estimated as 60% of vetiver biomass, which accumulate in soil.